tjmaher/login-c-sharp/README.md

 WARNING!
 Chat-GPT 4.1 has a cutoff date of two years ago.
 When creating a workflow, it did not realize that it was using a deprecated version of actions/upload-artifact (v3) causing the workflow to fail.
 Caveat emptor!

+So, how did GitHub Copilot + Chat GPT do creating an automation framework?
+I would say it did so good that it was hideously frustrating when it messed up the simple things.

+It's like an eager-to-please junior dev who doesn't completely know the material and doesn't know it isn't reading the latest documentation.

+ Why would it not know it was implementing out-of-date libraries when creating the GitHub Actions Workflow?
+It was so sure it had everything correct until I copied-and-pasted the error I received from the GitHub Actions log files and fed the error back to it.

+ Why does it not read actual documentation?
+Why does it skip carefully enumerated steps?
+And why does it always profusely apologize to me while doing the same mistake over and over again?

+ I feel that it got me 80% there, but it was super frustrating needing to drag it bodily across the finish line.

 # GitHub CoPilot: Activate!

 ## Local Development Setup